telus/tds-core/packages/InteractiveIcon/NavButton.md

 - Must have 8px spacing (Box level 2) between each interactive icon
 - If you don’t know whether you can use this or not, you probably can’t 😬
 - You must provide a `numItems` prop when using `CartFilledBold`
+- Limit use of NavButton (inverted) on TELUS Purple and Shark Grey backgrounds

 ### Accessibility